Revival Thinkers

 Be warned, though – ideas that are not true permeate our society, educational institutions, governments and churches.
 So how do you distinguish between good, trustworthy, helpful, healing, edifying truth and suspect ideas?

-For most of my formative years in the Churches (let’s say the first 20!)
+For most of my formative years in the RF (let’s say the first 20!)
 I just accepted, uncritically and unquestioningly, what my Pastors and ‘the brethren’ taught me.
 This level of naive acceptance was also typical of most of my contemporaries.
 I (like the majority) assumed for decades that all the teaching presented each Sunday, Wednesday, and Friday, ostensibly based on the scriptures read from the Bible, must be biblical.

 Unfortunately, historically, there has been an emphasis on what to think but not much teaching on how to think.